Bombay HC temporarily bars Invesco from calling Zee EGM

 Listen to this article

-The Bombay High Court on Tuesday temporarily restrained Zee Entertainment Enterprises Limited's biggest shareholder Invesco from calling an Emergency General Meeting (EGM) -- a crucial win for Zee and its founder Subhash Chandra, reported Bloomberg.
+The Bombay High Court on Tuesday temporarily restrained Zee Entertainment Enterprises Limited's biggest shareholder Invesco from calling an Emergency General Meeting (EGM) -- a crucial win for Zee and its founder Subhash Chandra.
 The ruling can be challenged in a higher court.

 Invesco, unhappy with the way Zee is run, wants to remove Punit Goenka as its CEO, overhaul the board and get a new owner.
 Zee’s shares advanced 4.6% on BSE after the verdict.